lbl-srg/obc/specification/source/codeGeneration.rst

-Control companies that choose to not use the C-code generation approach or the FMI standard to execute CDL-compliant control sequences can develop translators from CDL to their native language.
+Control companies that choose to not use the C-code generation approach or the FMI standard to execute CDL-compliant control sequences can develop translators from CDL to their BAS's programming language.
 To aid in this process, an intermediate Control eXchange Format (CXF) can be used.
 As mentioned in :numref:`sec_cxf` CXF is a JSON-LD representation of a CDL sequence, serialized in JSON.
 `Modelica-json <https://github.com/lbl-srg/modelica-json>`_